Sensitivities to secret neutrino interaction at FASER$\nu$: Constraints

-It is also interesting to study the case of nonzero $g_{ee}$.
+It is also interesting to study the case of non-zero $g_{ee}$.
 In this case, $g_{ee}$ is constrained by detecting electron (anti-)neutrino while in the case of nonzero $g_{e\tau}$, the coupling is constrained from both electron and tau (anti-)neutrino detection.
-Our results show that for data a ten million times larger than FASER$\nu$ data, we can constrain the $g_{ee}$ coupling more stringent than the current bound.
-Thus; such an apparatus is more sensitive to $g_{e\tau}$ than $g_{ee}$.

-Fig.~\ref{discovery_potential} shows the discovery potential of FASER2$\nu$ with 100000 times larger data than FASER$\nu$, assuming the value of the coupling is slightly smaller than current constraints from NA62, $g_{e\tau}=0.002$ and $m_{Z^\prime}=10$~MeV.
-As demonstrated in the figure, the upgraded FASER2$\nu$ will establish non-zero $g_{e\tau}$ with 1$\sigma$ C.L..

-We have also studied the potential of FASER2$\nu$ to discriminate between the flavor structure of the coupling.
-In Fig. \ref{SF}-a and Fig. \ref{SF}-b, we have considered only $g_{e\tau}$ or both $g_{ee}$ and $g_{e\tau}$ are non-zero and all the other secret gauge couplings are zero.
-In these cases we have assumed $m_{Z^\prime}$ is 10 MeV, and in the first case $g_{e\tau}=0.002$ and in the second case $g_{ee}=g_{e\tau}=0.001\times\sqrt{2}$.
-The assumed true value is demonstrated as a red dot.
-As it is demonstrated, in the case that only $g_{e\tau}$ is non-zero, the zero value for $g_{e\tau}$ will be excluded with 1$\sigma$.

-In all of the above cases, we have considered the $Z^\prime$ mass in the range of MeV to few 10 MeV.
-The coupling is constrained from cosmological observations in the range of keV to MeV since in this mass range, $Z^\prime$ appears as an extra relativistic degree of freedom \cite{Bordag:2001qi}.
-However, in the mass range below keV, constraints from the kaon decay experiment NA62 is relevant, and it is equal to \cite{Bakhti:2018avv}
+In Fig.~\ref{gee_constraints} the constraints on $g_{e e}$ are shown.
+We have assumed that $g_{ee} \neq 0$ while setting other coupling to zero.
+Although FASER$\nu$ cannot constrain the coupling more stringent than the current one, we observe that FASER$2\nu$ with $100$ and $1000$ times larger than FASER$\nu$ data taking can improve the constraint on $g_{e e}$ for $ m_{Z^\prime} < 2 ~{\rm keV} $ and $3~{\rm MeV} < m_{Z^\prime}< 200 ~{\rm MeV} $.